 LibraryOn connects libraries and people.
 Our goal is to increase the number of people who use libraries, both in person and online.

 Libraries have always been cornerstones of local communities, but today what they offer is not widely understood.
-Many people don’t know they can get books, audiobooks and e-books for free, and that there are a range of activities and events available to them.
+We hope to update perceptions of how public libraries help individuals and communities by repositioning libraries as modern and relevant spaces that are open to everyone.

-If you're part of the library sector, there are a few ways you can be part of the process of creating LibraryOn.
+If you work in the library sector, there are a few ways you can be part of the process of creating LibraryOn:

 Who is building LibraryOn?